1986 – Colorado v. Nebraska - Preface

 Hatcher then carried for three yards, and it was Jeff Campbell time again.
 End around, from almost the exact same spot on the field as the first quarter touchdown.
 This time, Campbell was pushed out of bounds at the Husker 25 after picking up 15 crucial yards.

 Three plays later, it was fourth-and-nine from the nineteen.
-Steve DeLine stepped onto the field to attempt a 36 yard field goal.
+Dave DeLine stepped onto the field to attempt a 36 yard field goal.
 Everyone in the stadium held their breath as DeLine, now successful on only five-of-11 kicks on the season, stepped into the ball.
 The kick was true, and the lead was back to ten.
 20-10, with 7:44 left in the game.

 A ten point lead was much better than seven, but no one was leaving.

 The kickoff return after the Buffs’ field goal had a little bit of everything.
 Dana Brinson took the ball deep, seemed to be stopped near the 15 yard line, got away, ran up the sideline, and, as he was pushed out of bounds, fumbled the ball into the air.
-Perhaps still high on the adrenaline of kicking the field goal, Steve DeLine came out of nowhere to attempt to bat the ball back into the field of play.
+Perhaps still high on the adrenaline of kicking the field goal, Dave DeLine came out of nowhere to attempt to bat the ball back into the field of play.
 DeLine was unsuccessful, but in the melee, Nebraska was called for a penalty, and was forced to start the drive from their own eight yard line.

 Now we have got them!, or so we thought.
 On first down, Taylor passed to Brinson coming across the middle.
 Brinson raced toward the sideline, being stopped only after he had reached the Nebrasks 45 yard line.
 “Aarrgh!” went the cry in the stands.
 “This is too easy, guys!”.
 “C’mon, defense!” we screamed.